NAVCoin/public-keys/README.md

 The best place to report the vulnerability is to disclosure@navcoin.org.
 You can encrypt your message with the GPG key found on the NavCoin GitHub.

 [View Disclosure Public Key](https://github.com/NAVCoin/public-keys/blob/master/org.navcoin.disclosure.pub)

+Fingerprint: EF18 5DD3 91B9 1FAB BD19  1B7B CB17 7C13 FC14 C3B8

+Or you can import a key by running the following command with that individual’s fingerprint: gpg --recv-keys "<fingerprint>" Ensure that you put quotes around fingerprints containing spaces.